A smiling group of toddlers exemplifies the care and experience Northeaster's early childhood education program provides.

 Working with Families & Communities 3

-Examines professional attitudes related to working with diverse families and how unconscious bias may affect family-professional partnerships in early care and education settings.
-This course covers theoretical perspectives of families and communities, communication strategies, and an exploration of activities and resources to support family engagement in their children’s education.
-Supporting equity and inclusion of all family cultures in early care and education settings for children ages birth through eight.
+Examines personal and professional dispositions and strategies impacting partnerships with diverse families, including perspectives that recognize diversity and promote equity in early care and education settings.
+The course covers theoretical perspectives of families and communities, communication strategies, and activities used to promote family partnerships, and explores community resources to support children and their families.
 Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1011 (3-0)

 ECE260ECE2601